In a world where first impressions are everything, you can’t afford anything less than a flawless image.

 - Activated charcoal – 2 teaspoons

 Most conventional toothpastes have harsh chemicals, foaming agents and synthetic fragrances.
 These can aggravate the gums.
 When suffering from receding gums, you need to stay away from these toothpastes.
-Instead, whip up the above EO toothpaste.
+Instead, whip up the above essential oil toothpaste.

 Add the ingredients to a glass jar and mix thoroughly.
 Scoop some paste and use as toothpaste.
 Brush normally and rinse several times.
 You should note that this paste does not foam and as such may need some getting used to.